 Best for buying a used car from a dealer: Carvana

 Why the Carvana car-buying app stands out: Purchasing your car online without going to a dealership is convenient, and Carvana’s app makes that possible.
 It includes a guarantee that allows you to return the used car you’ve purchased within seven days if you decide it isn’t the one for you.
-Plus, all cars come with free delivery if you’re in one of its local markets.

 - Money-back guarantee — If you’re buying a used car without seeing it in person first and taking it for a test drive, there’s a chance you’ll end up with a purchase you’re not happy with.
 That’s why it’s nice that Carvana has a seven-day money-back guarantee for all purchases, subject to certain conditions, allowing you to replace the vehicle you bought or get a full refund.